ESF-Works

 End discrimination - open up training to older workers - TUC assistant general secretary Kay Carberry

-TUC assistant general secretary Kay Carberry told the www.equal-works.com web audience on 26 July that older workers should be able to take up apprenticeships.
+TUC assistant general secretary Kay Carberry told the equal-works.com web audience on 26 July that older workers should be able to take up apprenticeships.
 ‘Why aren’t apprenticeships more widely open to people later in their careers who might want to change career or who might want to acquire new skills?’

 Kay Carberry, previously head of the TUC’s Equal Rights Department, said our priorities should be to ‘scrutinise everything that happens in the workplace to make sure that it’s free of age discrimination.
 And secondly train older workers - give older workers more opportunities than they’ve got now.’ ‘